- 1 Best Saltwater Baitcasting Reel Reviews – with Corrosion Resistant

 The simple explanation of what a baitcaster is that it’s a reel that has a revolving spool and sits on top of a casting rod with a trigger handle.
 This contrasts with a spinning or spincast reel which sits underneath a spinning rod and with the line guides facing down.

-The Top 7 Things to Consider When Buying a Baitcasting Reel
+The Top 7 Things to Consider If You Want to Buy the Best Baitcasting Reel

 Let’s take a look at some things to look out for when choosing a Baitcaster reel to invest in: